 So go ahead and spring for that UV light system.
 Just don’t forget the other ways to improve indoor air quality.

-Wait… There are other ways to make indoor air cleaner?
+Wait… There are other ways to make the indoor air cleaner.
 Oh, yeah.
 There are.

 As we just discussed, UV lights can be a great IAQ upgrade in conjunction with a media filter.
 Other ways to improve air quality include: